simonpf/quantnn/docs/source/index.rst

 Features
 --------

-- A flexible, high-level implementation of QRNN and DRNNs supporting both PyTorch and Keras (Tensorflow) as backends.
+- A flexible, high-level implementation of QRNN and DRNNs supporting both PyTorch and Keras as backends.
 - Generic functions to manipulate and process QRNN and DRNN predictions such as computing the posterior mean or classifying inputs.